xmhai/techdoc/architecture/microservice.md

   - Business Capability/Function
   - Business Organization
   - Change Frequency
+  - (Monolith) Database seams
+  - (Monolith) Loose-couple modules: if a change to a miroservice will cause changes to other services, then we should think about is it part of other service.
+  - (Monolith) Common Functions
+  - (Monolith) New features as microservice
 - Granularity
   DDD and bounded context as first step.
   - Too coarse-grained